 14. Can I apply in person?
-All applications are accepted only through our online system, or can be faxed.
+All applications are accepted only through our online system.

 16. How soon will I know the status of my application?
 We make every attempt to respond to each application quickly; however, due to the volume of applications received each day, we appreciate your patience.
-We will respond via email as soon as your application and membership application fee have been received, reviewed and processed.
+We will respond via email as soon as your application and required documents have been received, reviewed, and processed.
 If additional information is needed, we will also let you know via email.
 If you are eligible, you will receive an email requesting times for a phone interview.
-If you are ineligible, a denial letter will be sent by email or mail.
+If you are ineligible, a denial letter will be sent by email.